 Undergraduate Studies works with various units on campus to enhance the undergraduate educational experience and provide educational opportunities and support for undergraduate scholarship both inside and outside the classroom.
-Offices supported by Undergraduate Studies variously work at the transition from the high school to college experience, provide a broad based general education program extending throughout a student’s time at UNCW, provide targeted support for applied learning opportunities and enhancement of the undergraduate experience, and promote best teaching practices.
-The Office of the Associate Vice Chancellor and Dean of Undergraduate Studies supports:
+Offices supported by Undergraduate Studies variously work at the transition from the high school to college experience, provide a broad based general education program extending throughout a student's time at UNCW, provide targeted support for applied learning opportunities and enhancement of the undergraduate experience, and promote best teaching practices.

 University Studies: University Studies, UNCW's general education program, provides the basis for a liberal education that is extended throughout a student's career to provide the varied skills necessary to succeed.